ourfreewp/maker-json/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://spdx.org/licenses/GPL-2.0-or-later.html

-Create, manage, and validate your ads.txt and app-ads.txt from within WordPress, just like any other content asset.
-Requires PHP 7.4+ and WordPress 5.7+.
+Create, manage, and validate your ads.txt and app-ads.txt from within WordPress, like any other content asset.

 == Description ==

-Create, manage, and validate your ads.txt and app-ads.txt from within WordPress, just like any other content asset.
+Create, manage, and validate your ads.txt and app-ads.txt from within WordPress, like any other content asset.
 Requires PHP 7.4+ and WordPress 5.7+.

 === What is ads.txt? ===